SPOT4YOU Therapist BiosFor a more in-depth look at SPOT4YOU's Occupational Therapists and Speech Pathologists.

 I have also worked with older clients (from 18 to 90 year olds) to assist them with achieving independence in the home and community setting through use of ADL assessments and programs, home modification recommendations and equipment prescription.

-Jennie Brooks (OT-NSW)
+Jennie Brooks (OT-QLD)

 - Bachelor of Science Degree (Honours) in Occupational Therapy, University of Brighton